-$\mathbf{OL}\text{--}\mathbf{7.2}\text{--}\mathbf{R6.3}$ Overlay of axis grids shall be available.

-Prioritu: 1

-OL-7.2-R6.4 The user must be able to overlay functional fits (e.g. polynomials) or points read in from standard tabular files
+- OL-7.2-R6.3 Overlay of selectable coordinate grids (e.g. J2000, B1950, galactic, ecliptic, pixel number) shall be available.
+It must also be possible to overlay multiple grids.
+Priority: 1 - OL-7.2-R6.4 The user must be able to overlay functional fits (e.g. polynomials) or points read in from standard tabular files

-OL-7.2-R6.5 It shall be possible to place data sets in "layers" be which can be interactively colormapped, and switched on and off.
+- OL-7.2-R6.5 It shall be possible to place data sets in "layers" be which can be interactively colormapped, and switched on and off.

-OL-7.2-R6.6 It shall be possible to display and overlay data with different coordinate systems, i.e. the coordinate system of the display can be chosen independent of the system the data were observed in and the data transformed appropriately with pre-computation.

-- OL-7.2-R6.7 It shall be possible to shift, rotate and scale the images interactively.
+Priority: 2 - OL-7.2-R6.6 It shall be possible to display and overlay data with different coordinate systems, i.e. the coordinate system of the display can be chosen independent of the system the data were observed in and the data transformed appropriately with pre-computation.
+Priority: 3 - OL-7.2-R6.7 It shall be possible to shift, rotate and scale the images interactively.
 Priority: 3 - OL-7.2-R7 Users shall be able to synchronize multiple display windows, for example such that zooming to a given pixel in one image window will select the equivalent pixel in the slaved windows.